Constitution & Bylaws

 B. Prerequisites for Membership are as follows:

-1. To become a regular member of Gamma Theta Upsilon, an initiate must have completed the equivalent of three semesters of college coursework, a minimum of three courses in geography with a geography GPA of 3.3 and an overall class ranking in the top 35%.
+1. Regular Membership.
+To become a regular member of Gamma Theta Upsilon, an initiate must have completed the equivalent of three semesters of college coursework, a minimum of three courses in geography with a 3.3 GPA (on the 4.0 scale) in those courses, and rank in the top 35% of their class.
 All initiates must also meet minimum requirements of Gamma Theta Upsilon and The Association of College Honor Societies.

 2. Honorary Membership.
 Honorary membership is available under special circumstances and upon approval by the Executive Committee for any person whom it feels has by exploration, research, lecturing, publishing, teaching, or in any other way contributed to a marked advancement in any phase of geography.
 A chapter may apply to the Executive Committee to bestow honorary membership on an individual it believes meets some of the above criteria.